Kickboxing Camp Packing Guide

 Do not overpack multiple bulky gloves, heavy supplements, complicated recovery devices, or clothing you will not use between training and meals.

-Full-board packages reduce some logistics, but they do not make extra luggage easier to manage.
+A confirmed Bed & Breakfast offer may reduce some logistics, but it does not make extra luggage easier to manage.

 When in doubt, ask the team what the facility can provide and bring the personal items that affect safety, fit, and comfort.